 4. Promotes Weight Loss

-The outer layer crust of the peppercorns is what helps with the breaking down of fat cells.
+The outer layer crust of the peppercorns is what helps with the burning off and break down of fat cells.
 Peppered meals are a good way of helping you shed excess body fat naturally.

-If you eat freshly ground black pepper and start to notice that you’re sweating, that’s the effect of the peppercorn helping your body shed excess water and waste.
+If you eat freshly ground peppercorns and start to notice that you’re starting to sweat, that’s the effect of the peppercorn helping your body shed excess water and waste.

 5. Has Large Amounts of Antioxidants

-Various studies conducted over the last 30 years show that increased antioxidant consumption has positive health effects on a variety of different health conditions.
+Various studies conducted over the last 30 years show that increased antioxidant consumption has positive long-term results on a variety of different health conditions.

 6. Strengthens Teeth